 Fees for next year will be published in October.
 The fees above only apply for the year shown.

 Please note: international students should refer to this page to get an indicative course cost.

-9am to 5pm intensive - mix of lectures, tutorials and practical activities over 4 days Feb 15 - 19, 2016.
-Similar intensive 1 week session shortly before semester 2 starts (dates TBA).
+9am to 5pm intensive - mix of lectures, tutorials and practical activities over 4 days in the week before semester 1 starts.
+Similar intensive 1 week session immediately before semester 2 starts.

 Internal assessment by assignment

 |Timetable||View the lecture timetable | View the full unit timetable|

 Information about any textbook requirements will be available from mid November.